by Juliet Lyons

 So, basically what I’m saying is…

-I would recommend this book to readers who enjoy beautifully cute romance stories with pages of titillating eroticism interspersed with kick-arse action and witty banter.
+I would recommend this book to readers who enjoy good writing and plot development, heart warming romance stories with pages of titillating eroticism balanced with kick-arse action and tense crime drama and sprinkled with witty banter.

-So, has my review of DATING THE UNDEAD (BITE NIGHTS #1) encouraged you to find out more?
+So, has my review of DROP DEAD GORGEOUS (BITE NIGHTS #2) encouraged you to find out more?
 Just click on any of the links below to check out the book yourself or to find out more about the author.
 To see the other books I’ve read, take a look at my profile on Goodreads.